-(1) Please see "Underwriting" beginning on page 150 for additional information regarding the total compensation to be received by the underwriters.
+(1) Please see "Underwriting" beginning on page 144 for additional information regarding the total compensation to be received by the underwriters.

-We have granted the underwriters a 30-day option to purchase up to 468,750 additional shares of our common stock on the same terms and conditions described herein, solely to cover over-allotments, if any.
+We have granted the underwriters a -day option to purchase up to described herein, solely to cover over-allotments, if any.